lab-79/dspec/README.md

 of Datomic schemas.
 This alternative mimics syntax from [Yuppiechef/datomic-schema](https://github.com/Yuppiechef/datomic-schema).

-As an end-user developer using this library, most of your application of this library will be convert some collection of specs to:
+As a developer using this library, most of your application of this library will be to convert some collection of specs to:

 1. To Datomic schema attributes that will be added to the Datomic schema.
 2. To app data datoms in `:db.part/user` (or specified partition).